 Cash or cash equivalents

-This is the simplest and most liquid of all asset classes.
-Generally, it’s considered very safe but also delivers the lowest, if any, return.
-Cash is exposed to inflation risk, and if you have foreign currency you’re also exposed to exchange rate risk.
+Cash is the simplest of all asset classes.
+It also comes with the advantage of being liquid.
+Generally, it’s very safe but also delivers the lowest, if any, return.
+Ultimately, cash is exposed to inflation risk.
+If you have foreign currency you’re also exposed to exchange rate risk.

 Understanding these asset classes, their characteristics, and what role they could play in your portfolio is the first step to efficiently managing your wealth.

-The asset mix (or combination of asset classes) held in your portfolio will affect the return and risk of the portfolio.
-There is no perfect one-size-fits-all portfolio for everyone.
+In summary, the asset mix (or combination of asset classes) held in your portfolio will affect the return and risk of the portfolio.
+Above all, remember that there is no perfect one-size-fits-all portfolio for everyone.
 Asset allocations can be based on age, profession, preference towards risk, and the size of your portfolio.

 Working with an experienced wealth manager can make this process easier.
-Constructing a well-diversified portfolio by combining various asset classes helps lower portfolio volatility, and puts your portfolio on a course to achieving your financial goals.
+Ultimately, constructing a well-diversified portfolio by combining various asset classes helps lower portfolio volatility, and puts your portfolio on a course to achieving your financial goals.